 I had finally warmed up from the cold of the concrete museum and I was finally feeling like we were in Gladiator School.

-Angie of Angie Away and I kicked off the tournament and fought each other with the moves we had learned.
+It was time to kick off the tournament and fought using the moves we had learned.

 Whenever someone made body contact they won a point.
 First one to three wins and goes on to round two.

 After the tournament was over, we all got our diplomas to state that we had graduated from Gladiator School.

 We were full-fledged gladiators and licensed to fight in any ring around the Roman Empire.

 In the end, it was a fun morning with a great group from House Trip.